AndressaFarias/ingles/Traducao/Traducao.md

     "such a"        -   para dar enfase (he is a **such** nice person - ele é uma pessoa tão/muito legal)

 **T**
     talk                -   falar
     "that is why"       -   "é por isso que" then                -   então
     there               -   lá

+    "there was once"    -   Existia uma vez
+                            Havia uma vez
+                            Era uma vez

     thing           -   coisa
     think           -   pensar
     thought         -   pensou (passado de _think_)